 In 2015 VoCNT added a new program with funding from the Attorney General and Justice Department.
 Safe At Home provided a response to property crime through re-secure funding, home security assessment and improvements, and remote projects for greater community safety.
 Since then, VoCNT has added another victim support program and works alongside victims who participate in youth justice conferencing so their voices may be heard in the justice process.

 Today we have 12 staff working across the Northern Territory, a volunteer board to govern the organisation, and a team of dedicated volunteers who assist in daily operations and ensure our after-hours support line remains available.
 VoCNT remains committed to listening and responding to the needs of victims of crime by developing programs and providing specialist perspective on the impact of government decisions on people who have suffered harm through crime.

-VoCNT now works in partnership with funding from a number of Northern Territory Government agencies – Attorney General and Justice, Correctional Services, Territory Families, and the Department of Trade, Business and Innovation.
+VoCNT now works in partnership with funding from a number of Northern Territory Government agencies – Attorney General and Justice, Correctional Services, Territory Families, and the Department of Industry, Tourism & Trade.
 Our strong relationship with NT Police is vital in terms of referring victims for support.